Harikantipudi/Harikantipudi/README.md

 - 👋 Hi, I’m @Harikantipudi
 - 👀 I’m interested in Astronomy,Astrophysics, Quantum Mechanics and Unified String Theory
+- 👀 I am a sports lover and I love to play all kind of sports with my son (Hockey,Soccer, Badminton and Cricket)
 - 🌱 I’m an avid learner, a fitness freak and obsessed with Cosmology and I love looking up the sky.
 I strongly believe in using technology for the good of the world and making this world a much better place for our future generations
 - 💞️ I’m looking to collaborate on  Deep Learning, NLP and ML in the areas which can bring in transformation and my primary focus is on all areas of Applied ML at Enterprise Scale